ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 Claims are fetched at login.
 Log out and log back in for updated claims to affect role mappings.

 ## Configuring the SystemLink Username

+!!! note
+    The username can be configured in SystemLink 2021R1 and later.

 SystemLink creates a unique username for each user using Open ID Connect claims.
 Some UIs display the username.
 SystemLink uses the
 `sub` and `iss` claims by default to ensure that the value is unique across all providers.
 However those claims often contain internal